jeffreycwitt/hn202/docs/intro.md

 # What's Coming Next

-* In our next class, we're going to begin to focus on the gradual transition from the Classical {eriod to the Middle Ages.
+* In our next class, we're going to begin to focus on the gradual transition from the Classical Period to the Middle Ages.
 * To do this, we will use the primary source readings of Augustine as he struggles to reconcile the decline of the Roman Empire with the rise of the Christian religion.